HaodongMo/ARC-9/README.md

 ### How can I start developing?
 Read weapons/arc9_base/shared.lua, arc9/common/attachments/default.lua, and this file.

+### Why is this not loading on Linux?
+Rename the addon-folder to lowercase.

 ### How do I make underbarrel grenade launchers and other secondary fire modes?
 Making underbarrel grenade launchers is simple!
 If using integrated animations, you MUST set the animation entry "reload_ubgl" (Plus, most likely, any animationtranslate suffixes you're using to make the rest of the animations work).
 Other than this, all you need to do is add ATT.UBGL = true - or SWEP.UBGL - and then override the appropriate weapon stats with the UBGL condition.
 For instance, use ShootEntUBGL to set the gun to fire a different projectile while a UBGL is active.